Democratization of data within Real Estate

 This should be straightforward, right?
 You would think that this is high on the agenda in all companies.
 So how come our trend-spotting states Data Democracy as one of the biggest challenges within Real Estate?

-This could be explained in the three components of Data Democracy; Data Access; Data Literacy, and Data Tools
+This could be explained in the three components of Data Democratization; Data Access; Data Literacy, and Data Tools

 The challenge of Data Access means that the data often is locked up within an old legacy system.
 Many Real Estate systems are not designed to provide sufficient documentation or send and receive data to and from automated real-time processes within the organization.
 Without access to data, the employees can not use data to make decisions.